NetApp/fsxn-iscsisetup-cft/CloudFormation/README.md

 - Custom RDS Instance, SnapCenter server Instance and Fsx Ontap should be able to communicate with each other (networking and security groups need to ensure the same)

-- S3 Bucket with packages.zip, SnapCenter executable file and a pem file uploaded to it
+- S3 Bucket with packages.zip, SnapCenter installation file and a pem file uploaded to it

+  Note: packages.zip file can be created using the commands given below on a Linux machine:

   ```
-  Note: packages.zip file can be found in the CloudFormation/Resources folder of this repository.
+  mkdir packages
+  cd packages
+  pip install requests -t .
+  pip install netapp-ontap -t .
+  rm -rf *dist-info
+  cd ..
+  zip -r packages.zip packages
   ```